zentavr/linet.mikrotik/README.md

 ### Installation on Zabbix Server

-The code uses Python 2.
+The code uses Python 2 (tested in 2.7.13).
 All the dependencies are listed in [requirements.txt](requirements.txt) file.
 Very likely you will use *Virtualenv* for the installation.
 I used `/etc/zabbix/.venv` as a viartualenv directory.

 As usual, everything which is in `/etc/zabbix/zabbix_agentd.d` gets included by `zabbix_agentd`.
 Put or symlink [userparameter_mikrotik_getdata.conf](zabbix_agentd.d/userparameter_mikrotik_getdata.conf) to something in `/etc/zabbix/zabbix_agentd.d` in order to start.

+#### Known Issues
+*  It doesn't work on Python 2.7.6 which is in Ubuntu 14.04 LTS.
+As a solution was to take an idea in [this article][Upgrade to Python 2.7.11 on Ubuntu], compile Python 2.7.13 and create the `virtualenv`.
+    Also, these commands had been used in virtualenv as well:

+        pip install -U setuptools
+        pip install -U pip

 ## Hints